MilesRomney/MastMedia/_posts/2018-12-17-voices-seen-contest-2019.md

 # Awards

 Grand prize winners: A group of 5 to 10 grand prize winners will be selected.
-Each group will produce a 1- to 2-minute short animated scene with budget provided by MAST, in a short animated film produced and directed by (to-be-announced) marquee talent, for submission to the festival circuit.
+Each group will produce a 1- to 2-minute short animated scene with budget provided by MAST, in a short animated film directed by Jared and Jerusha Hess (_Napoleon Dynamite_, _Nacho Libre_, _Austenland_), written by Hubbel Palmer and Chris Bowman (_Masterminds_), and produced for submission to the festival circuit.
 Winners will also receive complimentary enrollment (for up to 3 collaborators per winner) in all 2019 MAST labs, masterclasses, and networking events.

-Honorable mentions: Multiple honorable mentions may be selected.
-A cash award of $200 will be given to each.

 Awards will be announced on March 31st.